pingcap/mysql-tester/README.md

 ## License

-MySQL Tester is under the Apache 2.0 license.
+Vitess Tester is under the Apache 2.0 license.
 See the [LICENSE](./LICENSE) file for details.

+## Acknowledgements

+Vitess Tester was started as a fork from `pingcap/mysql-tester`.
+We would like to thank the original authors for their work.